ajshower/http_requests/README.md

 [1] Valentyn N Sichkar.
 Example on how to create and use http-requests in Python // GitHub platform [Electronic resource].
 URL: https://github.com/sichkar-valentyn/http_requests (date of access: XX.XX.XXXX)

 ## Description
-How to use _http requests_ in Python.
+How to use _http requests_ in Python with combination of complex regular expressions.

 ## MIT License
 ## Copyright (c) 2018 Valentyn N Sichkar